The Particular Sadness of Lemon Cake, by Aimee Bender

 22. Get a DLSR and learn how to take fantastic photographs

 --No DLSR, but a lovely Canon S95.
-And at this point, I don't want a DLSR, too big and hard to handle.
+And at this point, I don't want a DLSR, too big and hard to handle.23.
+Do the 100 pushups plan (may have to be modified due to a knee injury, but we'll see)

 --Sometimes, I'm lazier than I think I am.